amitgiri0001/demo-vaccination-booking/README.md

 The repository is an attempt to replicate a vaccination booking system.

+# Deployment
+CI/CD is configured with github action and heroku for auto check and deployment.

 # API Documentation
 - [Postman docs](https://documenter.getpostman.com/view/12539300/TzzGFYJ3)
 - [Swagger docs](https://vacc-api.herokuapp.com/explorer/#/)